Kumasi Man Allegedly Burns Wife’s House Over Suspicion of Cheating With UK Borga

 Yeboah has since been arrested and is currently detained at the Divisional Police Headquarters in Asokwa.

-Ghanaweb reported that Yeboah confided in a friend, who stood bail for him, about issues in marriage.
+Ghanaweb reported that the suspect had confided in a friend, who stood bail for him, about issues in the marriage.

-His wife had allegedly driven him out of their matrimonial home, a house that belongs to the woman's family, where he had been living.
+His wife had allegedly driven him out of their matrimonial home, which belongs to her family, where he had been living.

 Yeboah had reportedly contacted the man in the UK, whom he suspected his wife was having an affair with.